muratk5n/thirdwave/en/README.md

 ---

-Russia in Africa in the West's backyard.. why is that surprising?
+Russia in Africa, in "somebody's backyard".. why is that surprising?
-Wasn't the West meddling in Ukraine, in Russia's backyard?
+Wasn't Western meddling in Ukraine, in Russia's backyard?

 ---